georgesenj1/CPS490-Group4-Repo/README.md

 - Logged in user can send messege
 - Logged in user can recieve messege
 - Unregistered user cannot send or recieve messeges
+- Logged in user can update username and password
+- Logged in user can delete account

 ### Use Cases